To tourists and natives alike Clark’s Trading Post in Lincoln New Hampshire seems to have been around forever. Taint True.

 [Note2: John E. Parson’s Brother William H. Parsons]

 Ebenezer Marselis Clark, son of Andrew & Charity (Shirley) Clark, b.
 25 Nov 1832 Rye, Westchester Co.
 NY; m.
-Emily Peck of Black Rock CT.
-She b. abt 1843 NY and d. at age 44.
-Farmer, Presbyterian, Republican. [see his son's biography below]
+25 November 1861 in Bridgeport, Fairfield Co.
+CT to Emily Peck of Black Rock CT.
+She b.
+27 Dec 1841 Black Rock CT and d.
+8 Sep 1892 in Harriston, Westchester Co.
+NY at age 44.
+He was a farmer, Presbyterian, Republican. [see his son’s biography below].

 U.S. Census > 1880 United States Federal Census > New York > Westchester > Harrison > District 104